oskariorg/oskari-docs/md/documentation/development_basics.md

 * Service tier: component libraries usable in other contexts as well and used by control tier to form a response.

 These are described more thoroughly in [architecture components](/documentation/architecture/components) document.

-The repository also contains standalone Jetty runner module `standalone-jetty` to embed the backend functionality into single runnable JAR-file.
-In addition a module `webapp-map` is provided to generate a `war` package with servlet handling the basic map backend functionality and its dependencies so that one can deploy the web application to an external web server.